Chersonesus: The 1935 basilica

 The 1935 basilica is the most famous basilica excavated in Chersonesus.
-The original name is unknown so "1935" refers to the year it was opened.
+The original name is unknown so "1935" refers to the year it was uncovered.
 The basilica was probably built in the 6th century on the site of an earlier temple, assumed by historians to be a synagogue, itself replacing a small temple dating from the early days of Christianity.
 The 1935 basilica is often used as an image representing Chersonesos.
 Its picture appears on one Ukrainian banknote.

 Museum contents

 As well as the archaeological sites, the museum has around 200,000 smaller items from 5 AD to the 15th century, over 5,000 of which are currently exhibited.
 These include: